lishiqianhugh/GlobalTomo/README.md

 python train.py --config-name='acoustic_wfslice_MLP'
 ```
 Once training is complete, the checkpoints will be automatically stored in the `outputs` directory.
+Note that you can safely comment the `self._record_constraints()` in `anaconda/env/globaltomo/lib/python3.8/site-packages/modulus/sym/trainer.py` L607 to save time and avoid errors in training.

 ## Evaluating forward models
 Before evaluating the trained models, specify the `wave_type`, `output_type`, and `model_name` in `infer.py`.